The Rev. Matthew R. Johnson

 Lawrence Goering, a native of eastern North Carolina, began organ study while in high school in Kinston, NC.
 At East Carolina University, he studied organ with E. Robert Irwin, Mark Gansor, and Janette Fishell.
 After graduating from East Carolina University with a B.M. in organ performance and sacred music, he remained as a staff member in the music library for ten years.
 During this time, he took further organ lessons with Janette Fishell.
 He has played recitals at several churches in eastern NC and in Reykjavik, Iceland.
 Prior to coming to Good Shepherd in 1991, he served Baptist, Methodist, Lutheran, and Disciples of Christ congregations in eastern NC.
 In addition to his ministry at Good Shepherd, he maintains a private studio of piano, organ and voice students.
 Recently, he served as a consultant for a new pipe organ project at another church.
 He is a member of the American Guild of Organists (past Dean of the East Carolina Chapter), the Rocky Mount Piano Teachers’ Association, and the Board of the Tar River Orchestra and Chorus.
 He regularly attends the annual East Carolina Religious Arts Festival and the Sewanee Church Music Conference.
 When not making, directing, or teaching music, Lawrence enjoys walking, hiking, cooking, reading, and art.

 Tom Parker is a native of Rocky Mount and a graduate of NC Wesleyan College with a degree in music/organ performance.
 He joined the staff of Good Shepherd in 2011 with several years of prior church office administration and banking experience.
 Additionally, Tom has been a piano and organ teacher since 1986, and has served several churches in the Rocky Mount area as organist, pianist, and choir director.
-He currently serves as the Director of Music Ministries and organist at West Haven Presbyterian Church.
+He currently serves as the organist/choir master at St. Thomas Episcopal Church, Windsor, North Carolina.

 Virginia Turner has many years of office and bookkeeping experience.
 At Good Shepherd since 2008, Virginia is responsible for all bookkeeping functions including receiving and recording pledge contributions to the church, tuition payments to the Day School, making reports to the Vestry, overseeing payroll for the church and Day School, accounts payable and more.